Pankaj Sharma: Research

-Sharma has been a commentator for news media including the BBC and CNN International on medical issues especially relating to stroke.
+Sharma is a commentator for news media including the BBC and CNN International on medical issues especially relating to stroke.
 He has been interviewed on the subject of brain disease in prominent individuals including Ariel Sharon, Michael Schumacher and Jules Bianchi.

 Awards

 Sharma received a British Heart Foundation Clinician Scientist award in 1997, and in 2010 he was one of the recipients of the Hind Rattan award.

 In 2015, he was named the UK's top Asian doctor at the annual British Indian Awards.

+He was awarded an OBE in the King's Birthday Honours List 2025 for services to research in strokes in South Asian people.

 Personal life

 He was born in Delhi, the son of Kewal Krishan Sharma (Indian Foreign diplomatic service who served under three prime ministers, Nehru, Shastri and Indira Gandhi) and Janak Sharma (Bank of England).
-Under his grandfather, Bihari Lal Sharma, the family was noted for holding the licence for Kodak prior to India's partition.
+Under his grandfather, Bihari Lal Sharma, the family was noted for holding the India licence for Kodak.
 He is chairman of the UK charity founded by his family, Lotus Partners Foundation.
-He lists his hobbies as debating, fencing and playing polo and describes himself as 'generous, disciplined and maverick'.
+He lists his hobbies as debating, fencing and playing polo, and describes himself as 'generous, disciplined and maverick'.
 Sharma lives in London with his doctor wife and two children, Aarti and Shyam.

 Private practice

-Sharma has a neurology private practice in Harley Street.
+Sharma has a neurology private practice at 146 Harley Street.